Research

 Recently funded by the NSF: Conference on text production and comprehension by human and artificial intelligence

 Abstract: The ability to read and write effectively is crucial for learning, communication, and creating knowledge across all fields.
 However, there is still much to understand about how people cognitively process written language and how emerging artificial intelligence technologies could interact with these human capabilities.
-This workshop brings together experts from cognitive psychology, language learning, and natural language processing with artificial intelligence.
-By combining insights across these disciplines, the workshop aims to unlock new understanding about how people produce and mentally represent written language knowledge, as well as how large language models could potentially enhance reading and writing abilities.
+This workshop brought together experts from cognitive psychology, language learning, and natural language processing with artificial intelligence.
+By combining insights across these disciplines, the workshop aimed to unlock new understanding about how people produce and mentally represent written language knowledge, as well as how large language models could potentially enhance reading and writing abilities.
 This cross-disciplinary collaboration could lead to more effective education approaches, innovative learning technologies, and guidelines for ethically integrating artificial intelligence with human skills involving written text.

 Link to NSF award summary.